 Spirits, too, have different purposes.
 Their vivid foliage and blossoms lend artful flair to any space, and many of them attract pollinators of all kinds.
 They make it almost effortless to bring a touch of the tropics to your landscape, whether you plant them by your pool or right outside your front door.

-So what do Accents do?
+So what do Accent Shrubs do?
 Just about anything you can imagine!
 Since they possess many of the qualities of both Trees and Spirits, you get the best of both worlds.
 Some Accents, such as the Admiration Barberry and the Orange Rocket Barberry, bring festivity to your garden with vibrant red, orange, yellow, and burgundy foliage—and the Dwarf Korean Lilac Accent, with its charming purple blooms, can give any Spirit a run for its money.
 Others, such as the Little Giant Globe Arborvitae, can be used to make a hedge that blocks out sound and provides privacy—just as you might wish to do with evergreen Trees.

 They Complement trees and spirits

-While Accents can certainly stand out on their own, they also complement a variety of Trees and Spirits.
+While Accent Shrubs can certainly stand out on their own, they also complement a variety of Trees and Spirits.
 The Little Giant Glove Arborvitae and the Green Giant Arborvitae, for instance, make a perfect match.
 And the Torulosa Hinoki Cypress will play nicely with conifer trees—especially the very similar Compact Hinoki Cypress and the Filicoides Hinoki Cypress!

 More colorful Accents, such as the barberries mentioned above, can further elevate the beautiful blooms of certain Spirits, such as Lucifer Montbretia.
 Color coordinating will help these plants shine!